 Many people charged with computer tampering feel overwhelmed by the technical evidence stacked against them.
 However, it’s important to remember that the prosecution must prove elements like intent and unauthorized access beyond a reasonable doubt, something that is often challenging in cases involving digital records and forensic analysis.

 Our Arizona computer tampering defense attorneys have a proven track record of achieving favorable outcomes, both through plea negotiations and trial victories.
+If your charges also involve possession of a forgery device under A.R.S. § 13-2004 – such as equipment used to create forged documents or credentials – visit our Phoenix counterfeiting and forgery device defense page for statute-specific information.
 Contact us for a FREE and confidential consultation across Phoenix, and beyond to discuss how your charges may be reduced, amended, or dismissed entirely.

 No tags assigned to this post.